KYMCO COMPAGNO / NEW SENTO (50i, 110i)

-The Compagno (aka New Sento) is Kymco’s latest and best foray into the popular retro styled scooter market.
-Kymco Canada was the first to replace the aging
+The Compagno (aka Sento or New Sento in Canada) is Kymco’s latest foray into the popular retro styled scooter market.
+Kymco Canada was the first to replace their original Sento 50 scooter with this new model for 2012, while Kymco USA followed suit for 2013.
+The Compagno remains on sale in both markets as of 2019.

-The Compagno 50i joins the Super 8 50 as Kymco’s top of the line 50.
-This scooter tops other Kymco’s such as the Agility, Agility City 50 and Like with a full list of features including fuel injection and the latest 3-valve (50cc) or 4-valve (110cc) motors.
-It’s Kymco’s premium 50cc and it shows in the features list (and MSRP).
+The Compagno is a premium retro scooter and thus tops other Kymco products such as the Agility and Like with a full list of features including fuel injection and the latest 3-valve (50cc) or 4-valve (110cc) motors.

 Styling